Please note that the copy function is not enabled for this field.

 Comparator / control treatment

-Participants randomised to control will be engaged in supervised moderate intensity interval training (MIIT) three times per week for 8 weeks.
+Participants randomised to control will be engaged in supervised moderate intensity aerobic interval training (AIT) three times per week for 8 weeks.
 The control condition will be supervised one to one by an accredited exercise physiologist (AEP).

-Equipment used for the circuit will include a stationary bike, a treadmill, boxing pads and gloves, step and mat.
+Equipment used for the circuit will include a stationary bike, a treadmill, elliptical machine, rowing machine, boxing pads and gloves, step and mat.
 The circuit stations will vary each week to reduce boredom.
 Stations are designed such that they could be modified (regressed/progressed) to suit individual participant capacity and preference.

 Participants will engage in a circuit style training supervised by the AEP at each site, three times per week.
 The aerobic intervention will begin slowly, aimed at beginners, but adapted for experience level and baseline fitness of participants.